oracle-livelabs/adb/shared/adb-slack-msteams/provision-database-config/provision-database-configure.md

 In  this lab, you will learn the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse).
 We will show you how to deploy a complete data warehousing platform that can scale to your requirements.

-Also, you will learn how to configure your Slack and Microsoft Teams application to receive messages, alerts and output of a query from Autonomous Database.
+Also, you will learn how to configure your Slack and Microsoft Teams application and channel to receive messages, alerts, and output of a query from an Autonomous Database.

 Estimated Time: 5 minutes